Philosophy / Roots

 Clinical Relevance

 Kabat-Zinn operationalized present-moment awareness for clinical use: paying attention on purpose, in the present moment, nonjudgmentally.
-MBSR has the strongest evidence base of any contemplative intervention, with demonstrated effects on chronic pain, anxiety, depression relapse prevention, and immune function.
+MBSR has the largest evidence base of any contemplative intervention, and the findings are most consistent in chronic pain, anxiety, and stress.
+Two things often credited to it belong elsewhere or need hedging.
+Depression relapse prevention is MBCT's result, not MBSR's; Segal, Williams, and Teasdale kept the eight-week group format but rebuilt the content around cognitive therapy for recurrent depression.
+And the immune-function findings rest on a small number of small studies.
 The clinical utility is in teaching clients a specific skill: the capacity to observe internal experience without automatically reacting to it.
-For trauma clients, this is both powerful and potentially dangerous—mindfulness can increase awareness of dissociated material faster than the client can integrate it.
+For trauma clients, this is both powerful and potentially dangerous, because mindfulness can increase awareness of dissociated material faster than the client can integrate it.
 The clinical challenge is titrating contemplative practice to the client's window of tolerance.

 Linked Modalities